Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 • pus appears in the ears;

-• on the inside of the auricle, and sometimes also on the eyelids, red spots, nodules, sores and sores appear, covered with scabs or gore, or small tubercles that turn into dropsy filled with liquid, which eventually burst, leaving a scab;
+• on the inside of the auricle, and sometimes also on the eyelids, red spots, nodules, wounds and ulcers appear, covered with scabs or dried blood, or small bumps that turn into dropsy, filled with liquid, which burst over time, leaving a scab;

-• the ears become hot and the tip of the nose dry;
+• the ears become hot and the tip of the nose becomes dry;

-• the rabbit shakes its head from time to time, often tries to scratch its ears with its paws, rub against any nearby solid object, in a word, according to the behavior of the animal, it is obvious that the disease is accompanied by severe itching;
+• the rabbit shakes its head from time to time, often tries to scratch its ears with its paws, rub against any hard object nearby, in a word, from the behavior of the animal it is obvious that the disease is accompanied by severe itching;

 • ears are always in a lowered state;